 The Bishop of Southwark streams services from the chapel at Bishop's House, which are available via the Diocesan Facebook and Youtube links above, as well as on Bishop Christopher's Twitter feed.

-The Archdeacons of the Diocese put together a 'thank you' video - you can download a copy below:
+The Archdeacons of the Diocese put together a 'thank you' video, which you can watch below:

 Here are some of the churches in our Diocese with worship, services or prayer resources online - if you'd like to be added to the list, get in touch with our Website Manager via firstname.lastname@example.org.
 Visit the links below for more information on what they're offering.

 Our Mission Teams (Fresh Expressions, Children & Young People, Mission and Evangelism, JPIC) are here to help you to engage meaningfully with your online audiences.
 We can offer practical support, resources and mission grants for online outreach.
 If you’d like to know more, get in touch by e-mail.
 Please also let us know about any projects you’re already running, and any ways in which we might be able to support you.